AdiCTF/picoCTF-2021/README.md

 ![image](https://user-images.githubusercontent.com/119416868/206041506-b0b523e8-afb9-4086-b8dc-2f8aaeeab4a4.png)

 As can be seen above, I marked the HTTP request methods that were used - GET & POST.
 More HTTP request methods can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
-Note that the name of the challenge is "GET aHEAD", therefore I tried replacing GET with HEAD, which is also a HTTP request methods.
+Note that the name of the challenge is "GET aHEAD", therefore I tried replacing GET with HEAD, which is also a HTTP request method.

 ![image](https://user-images.githubusercontent.com/119416868/206041571-ab25d2a4-1376-4f7d-ba81-29de44b2eef0.png)